LukeThornton92/Milestone-Project-2-C4/README.md

 - As mentioned in the colour scheme section above my first job was to find a background that I was really happy with, it took a while and I originally struggled to find something that would be suitable for this site.
 I didn't want to spend too much time focusing on a background and "lose the momentum" of coding, so at the start I actually used the space background that made my wireframe.

 - I liked the idea of a translucent back pack to help lift the content off the back wallpaper, I like this effect a lot as it helps give it a sense of depth.
+Given how much I liked the background I feel making it see through gave both the lifting effecting while also showing off the wallpaper.

 <img src="assets/images/MSP2 full page.png" alt="image of the entire home page">